ITSupportClamC/clamc_yield_report/YieldCalculationIMA.md

 Where,

-1. Ending value of accrued interest of the period: LotSumOfEndBalanceBook of the tax lot on the last day the tax lot appears in the period when LotQuantity > 0.
+1. Ending value of accrued interest of the period: LotSumOfEndBalanceBook of the tax lot on the last day the tax lot appears in the period when LotSumOfEndBalanceBook > 0.

-2. Starting value of accrued interest of the period: (LotSumOfEndBalanceBook - LotSumOfChangeInAIBook) of a tax lot interest accrual status record on the day the tax lot appears the first time in the period.
+2. Starting value of accrued interest of the period: (LotSumOfEndBalanceBook - LotSumOfChangeInAIBook) of a tax lot interest accrual status record on the first day the tax lot appears in the period.

 ### Interest Received By a Tax Lot